Tech brands jump on board for World Pride Madrid parade

 Meanwhile, makers of alcoholic beverages have also found a way to tap into the vast audience that is converging in Madrid these days.
 Absolut, the Swedish vodka, has launched Absolut Rainbow, a limited-edition bottle that comes in six colors.
 And Spanish gin maker Larios has also wrapped its bottles in the colors of the rainbow flag.

-The pregón
+The ‘pregón’

-Although events have been scheduled since June 23, World Pride really kicked off on Wednesday with the pregón, the official opening ceremony, which took place at Pedro Zerolo square in the central neighborhood of Chueca, ground zero for Madrid’s LGBT community.
+Although events have been scheduled since June 23, World Pride really kicked off on Wednesday with the pregón, the official opening ceremony, which took place at Pedro Zerolo square in the central neighborhood of Chueca, ground zero for Madrid’s LGBT+ community.

 Events in Barcelona